floooh/floooh.github.io/_drafts/2024-08-12-zig-and-emulators.md

 ```

 In conclusion, I only understood that C's integer promotion actually has an
-important purpose after missing it in Zig :D
+important purpose after missing it so badly in Zig :D

 I think C's main problem with integer promotion is that it promotes to `int`,
 and int being stuck at 32-bits even on 64-bit CPUs (not moving the `int` type